BibleResearch/bible-cross-reference-gui/README.md

-# Simple Clojure Web App
+# Bible Cross Reference GUI

-A simple web app for experimentation in Clojure (specifically using [luminus](https://luminusweb.com/)).
+A GUI (built in Clojure - specifically using [luminus](https://luminusweb.com/)) for interacting with cross references throughout the Bible.

 ## Usage